Khalajestan District

 Khalajestan District (بخش خلجستان) (Note: Also translated as Bakhsh-e Khalajistan and Baxš-e Xalajestân) is in Qom County, Qom province, Iran.
 Its capital is the city of Dastjerd.
 The district's name is derived from the Khalaj people.

 History

-After the 2016 National Census, Qahan Rural District was separated from the district in the establishment of Jafarabad County.
+In 2021, Qahan Rural District was separated from the district in the establishment of Jafarabad County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 9,534 in 3,110 households.
+At the time of the 2006 National Census, the district's population was 9,534 in 3,110 households.
 The following census in 2011 counted 8,079 people in 2,961 households.
 The 2016 census measured the population of the district as 7,207 inhabitants in 2,792 households.